 Points to Note:

 When to use artificial neural networks as oppose to traditional machine learning algorithms is a complex one to answer.
+Neural network architecture and its algorithms may look different to many people but in the end, there is nothing wrong to have them in your tool kit.
 It entirely depends upon on the problem in hand to solve.
 One needs to be patient and experienced enough to have the correct answer.
 All credits if any remains on the original contributor only.
 In the next upcoming post will talk about Recursive Neural Networks in detail.

 Feedback & Further Question

-Do you have any questions about Deep Learning or Machine Learning?
-Leave a comment or ask your question via an email.
+Do you have any questions about Quantum technologies, Artificial Intelligence and its subdomains like Deep Learning or Machine Learning? etc. Leave a comment or ask your question via an email.
 Will try my best to answer it.

 Conclusion – For any effective machine learning model requirement is only one which is reliable data pipelines.
 I particularly think that getting to know the types of machine learning algorithm actually helps to see a somewhat clear picture.
 The answer to the question “What machine learning algorithm should I use?” is always “It depends.”
 It depends on the size, quality, and nature of the data.
 Also, what is the objective/motive data torturing?
 As more we torture data more useful information comes out.
 It depends on how the math of the algorithm was translated into instructions for the computer you are using.
 And it depends on how much time you have.
 Only recently machine learning got spotlight and attention from the industry.
 Machine learning use cases like face recognition, image captioning, voice & text processing and self-driving cars now everyone talks about.